 Wooram Lee is currently a Research Staff Member in the RF Circuits and Systems Group at the IBM T. J. Watson Research Center, where he is involved with the development of high performance mmWave phase array circuits and systems and high-speed serial link transceivers for optical communication.
-He is also an Adjunct Assistant Professor at Columbia University where he has taught graduate level courses in mmWave IC design in 2017.
+He is also an Adjunct Assistant Professor at Columbia University where he has been teaching graduate level courses in advanced analog circuits design and mmWave IC design since 2017.

 He received his B.Sc. and M.S. degrees in electrical engineering from the Korea Advanced Institute of Science and Technology (KAIST) in 2001 and 2003, and his Ph.D degree at Cornell University in 2012.